NUTRITION

 Keep in mind that the percentage of fat and water in the substitute will affect your baked goods' texture and flavor.
 Also, check if any salt has been added to vegan butter, and omit any extra salt.

-FIND BUTTER SUBSTITUTES HERE: Applesauce, coconut oil, olive oilnut butter.
+FIND BUTTER ALTERNATIVES HERE: Applesauce, coconut oil, olive oilnut butter.

 READ MORE: A guide to different nut and seed butter options